-Gina has served as an adjunct professor at the Indiana University School of Social Work, and on the Board of the National Association of State Mental Health Program Directors.
-She has also participated as a trainer for law enforcement on mental health and addiction at both the Indiana Law Enforcement Academy and local Crisis Intervention Team (CIT) trainings.
-In addition to serving on multiple local advisory boards and panels, she most recently served on the Board of Hope Academy, a recovery high school.
+For the past decade Ms. Eckart has provided consultation to a diverse client portfolio, including state and county behavioral health and Medicaid authorities, specialty behavioral health and primary care providers, managed care organizations, foundations, and various behavioral health stakeholder associations.
+This includes serving as a state coach for the Center for Medicare and Medicaid Services (CMS) Innovation Accelerator Program.
+In addition, Ms. Eckart served as an adjunct professor at the Indiana University School of Social Work and on the board of the National Association of State Mental Health Program Directors.
+She participated as a trainer for law enforcement on mental health and addiction at both the Indiana Law Enforcement Academy and local Crisis Intervention Team trainings.
+In addition to serving on multiple local advisory boards and panels, she previously served on the standards, training, and practices subcommittee for Lifeline, the national suicide hotline.

-Gina earned both her Master of Science degree and Bachelor of Science degree from Indiana University.
+Ms. Eckart earned her master’s of science degree in counseling and counselor education and her bachelor’s of science degree in psychology from Indiana University.

 "A high school student wrote to ask, 'What was the greatest event in American history?'
 I can't say.
 However, I suspect that like so many 'great' events, it was something very simple and very quiet with little or no fanfare (such as someone forgiving someone else for a deep hurt that eventually changed the course of history).
 The really important 'great' things are never center stage of life's dramas; they're always 'in the wings.'
 That's why it's so essential for us to be mindful of the humble and the deep rather than the flashy and the superficial." - Mr. Rogers